Skip to Content (custom) - bh

 Conclusion

 There are other examples where you want to see substantive legal and industry expertise such as securities regulation, technology, or even the insurance industry.
-The key is that the specialization and expertise you provide as a law firm or expect from your outside counsel should also be expected from the eDiscovery provider you choose.
+The key is that the specialisation and expertise you provide as a law firm or expect from your outside counsel should also be expected from the eDiscovery provider you choose.
 This is especially true if your company or your client has a worldwide footprint - an eDiscovery provider should be a global provider and enforce a client’s vision across the globe to achieve the best outcomes.

 By David Wagner, Epiq Managed Review Sales Engineer